parangeomkar/algorithms-image-processing/README.md

 # Image processing algorithms
-Started this project to show my friend how this stuff works.
+Started this project to settle an argument with my friend.
 Now I'm hooked :sweat_smile:.